scott-wyatt/merklie/README.md

 const leafCount =  merklie.getLeafCount()
 ```

-### getLeaf(index)
+### getLeaf(index, asBinary)
+@param index: number, hash, or Buffer

+@param asBinary: boolean

-Returns the value of the leaf at the given index as a Buffer.
+Returns the value of the leaf at the given index as a hash or a Buffer.
 Returns null if no leaf exists at the given index.
-The index can be a number, hash, or Buffer

 ```js
 const leafValue =  merklie.getLeaf(5)